odud-by/uae-fdi-resilience-analysis/README.md

 ### Data & Estimation Window

-The estimation sample covers the period from 2001 to 2024, reflecting the availability and consistency of key macroeconomic series for the UAE.
+The estimation sample covers the period from 2001 to 2024, reflecting the availability and consistency of key macroeconomic data for the UAE.
 Variables are selected to balance economic relevance with data reliability and include:

-- FDI net inflows (current US dollars)
+- UAE FDI net inflows (current US dollars)
 - Brent crude oil prices (annual average)
 - Real GDP growth
 - Trade Openness (trade as a percentage of GDP)